Suspected drunk driver accused of killing NHL star is member of US Army in NJ

 Sean Higgins is being held at Salem County Correctional Facility, where he will remain until a detention hearing on Sept.
 5.

-OLDMANS TWP., New Jersey (WPVI) -- The suspected drunk driver accused of killing NHL star Johnny Gaudreau and his brother, Matthew, in Salem County, New Jersey, remains behind bars on a slew of charges, including vehicular homicide.
+OLDMANS TWP., New Jersey (WPVI) -- The suspected drunk driver accused of killing NHL star Johnny Gaudreau and his brother, Matthew, in Salem County, New Jersey, remains behind bars on vehicular homicide charges.

+Action News has learned that Higgins, 43, of Woodstown, is a field artillery officer assigned to the New Jersey Army National Guard, Joint Force Headquarters.
+He is a part-time traditional drill status guardsman and was not on duty at the time of the incident.

+We've also learned that Higgins works for a rehab facility called Gaudenzia.
+On Saturday, the nonprofit organization identified Higgins as an employee but said that he had been immediately placed on leave following the deadly incident.

 READ MORE: NHL star Johnny Gaudreau, brother killed by alleged drunk driver in New Jersey